Restriction theorems for $\mu$-(semi)stable framed sheaves: Introduction

-The classical Mehta-Ramanathan restriction theorems are also used in the algebro-geometric construction of the Uhlenbeck-Donaldson compactification of moduli space of $\mu$-stable vector bundles on a nonsingular projective surface (see \cite{art:li1997} and \cite{book:huybrechtslehn2010}, Section 8.2).
+The classical Mehta-Ramanathan restriction theorems are also used in the algebro-geometric construction of the Uhlenbeck-Donaldson compactification of moduli space of $\mu$-stable vector bundles on a nonsingular projective surface (see \cite{art:li1997} and \cite[Section 8.2]{book:huybrechtslehn2010}).
 In the same way, our framed version of these theorems is used in a work of Bruzzo, Markushevich and Tikhomirov in the construction of the Uhlenbeck-Donaldson compactification for framed sheaves (see \cite{art:bruzzomarkushevichtikhomirov2010}).
-In this way they provide a generalization of the morphism $\pi_r$ (see formula (\ref{eq:pi})) to an arbitrary smooth projective complex surface.
+In this way they provide a generalization of the morphism $\pi_r$ (see formula \eqref{eq:pi}) to an arbitrary smooth projective complex surface.

 The main difficulty in the generalization of Mehta-Ramanathan restriction theorems has been the lack of some basic tools in the theory of framed sheaves.
-In this paper, we complete the study of the semistability condition for framed sheaves.
-We construct the (relative) Harder-Narasimhan fitration, used in the proof of the first restriction theorem.
-We also define the Jordan-H\"older fitration and construct the (extended) socle, used in the proof of the second restriction theorem.
-We want to emphasize that the the second theorem is not proved in the same generality as the first one.
+In this paper, we provide new tools for the study of the (semi)stability condition for framed sheaves.
+We construct the (relative) Harder-Narasimhan filtration, used in the proof of the first restriction theorem.
+We also define the Jordan-H\"older filtration and construct the (extended) socle, used in the proof of the second restriction theorem.
+We want to emphasize that the second theorem is not proved in the same generality as the first one.
 This is due to some technical problems: for example, in general it is impossible to define a natural framing on the double dual of the underlying sheaf of a framed sheaf; moreover, under the assumption that $F$ is an arbitrary coherent sheaf, if a framed sheaf is simple, it is no more true that it is remains simple upon the restriction to a (general) divisor.
 To circumvent these difficulties, we had to strengthen the hypotheses.

-All the results we proved from Section 3 to Section 8 are stated for the semistability condition.
-Obviously, they hold also for the $\mu$-semistability condition (cf. Remark \ref{rem:results} and the subsequent theorem).